xxxxANTWANxxxx/WatchMutual/README.md

 9. In the 2nd powershell, cd to the server directory and run the command 'nodemon app.js'.
 You should now be connected to the database.

-10.in powershell, vscode, etc, cd to the WatchMutual directory, and run the 'command ionic serve --lab'
+10. In powershell, vscode, etc, cd to the WatchMutual directory, and run the 'command ionic serve --lab'

 11.questions?
 Email: anthoycL701@aol.com